 OSHA has a particular interest in comments on the following issues:

-- Whether the proposed collections of information are necessary for the proper performance of the Agency's functions, including whether the information is useful;
+- Whether the proposed collection of information are necessary for the proper performance of the agency's functions, including whether the information is useful;

-- The accuracy of OSHA's estimate of the burden (time and costs) of the collections of information, including the validity of the methodology and assumptions used;
+- The accuracy of OSHA's estimate of the burden (time and costs) of the collection of information, including the validity of the methodology and assumptions used;

 - The quality, utility, and clarity of the information collected; and

 - Ways to minimize the burden on employers who must comply; for example, by using automated or other technological information collection and transmission techniques.